 file4 already existed in the above example, its content would be completely replaced by the content of

 -r option to the command.
 This stands for “recursive”, as it copies the directory, plus all of the directory’s contents.
-This option is necessary with directories, regardless of whether the directory is empty.

 For instance, to copy the